thephpleague/period/README.md

 * the starting `DateTime` using the `setStart` method;
 * the ending `DateTime` using the `setEnd` method or the `setDuration` method;

-But those methods return a new `Period` object as the object is immutable.
+Any setter method returns a new `Period` object as the object is immutable.

 ```php